monitoringartist/zabbix-docker-monitoring/README.md

 Compilation
 ===========

-You have to compile module, if provided binary doesn't work on your system.
+You have to compile the module, if provided binary doesn't work on your system.
 Basic compilation steps (please use right Zabbix branch version):

 ```bash